Friedrich von Ingenohl

 Gustav Heinrich Ernst Friedrich von Ingenohl (30 June 1857 – 19 December 1933) was a German admiral from Neuwied best known for his command of the German High Seas Fleet at the beginning of World War I.

 He was the son of a tradesman.
 He joined the navy in about 1874, and spent many years in the Far East.
-He took part in an engagement in the First Sino-Japanese War in 1895.
-He moved to the Admiralty in Berlin in 1897, and in 1904 became the commander of the yacht Hohenzollern.
-He became an admiral in 1908 and received the "von", which signified nobility, on 27 January 1909.
-He became commander-in-chief of the navy in January 1913.
+He commanded the gunboat Iltis from 1894 to 1896, aboard which he observed the First Sino-Japanese War in 1895.
+He moved to the Admiralty in Berlin in 1897, and in 1904 became the commander of the Kaiser's yacht Hohenzollern.
+He became an admiral in 1908 and was elevated to the nobility on 27 January 1909, adding "von" to his name.
+He became commander of the High Seas Fleet in April 1913.

 His intention of engaging the British Royal Navy in a quick, decisive battle was not supported by the German admiralty.
 Ingenohl repeatedly sought small engagements against the British fleet in order to provoke imprudent counterstrokes, in order to gain a crucial advantage for the German navy.
 The intended result did not materialize; in the first combat of this kind on 28 August 1914 at the Battle of Heligoland Bight, the German Imperial Navy (Kaiserliche Marine) lost three light cruisers and a torpedo boat to Royal Navy ships.
 After a similarly unsuccessful action on the Dogger Bank on 24 January 1915, Ingenohl yielded command of the High Seas Fleet on 2 February and was succeeded by Admiral Hugo von Pohl.

 After the war, the Allies requested his extradition as a "war culprit", but Germany refused to comply.
 Ingenohl died in Berlin on 19 December 1933.